CammiePone/Planning-Docs/Cammies-Combat-Tweaks.md

 - [x] An attack can now be queued when you attack while on cooldown

 ## Swords
+- [x] Sword sweeping happens even if you miss an attack
 - [x] Increased attack reach (from 3 to 4)

 ## Tridents